Skip to main content

 "name": "string", // torrent name

-"guid": "string", // ideally the torrent's comments/listing url, would be for caching purposes
+"guid": "string", // usually the download link, used for caching purposes

 "link": "string", // download link

-"tracker": "string" // this is for logging purposes
+"tracker": "string" // used for linking path and logging

 }